HHS/simpler-grants-pdf-builder/README.md

   - default `""`: no effect unless Django is running in production.

-- `VIEW_DOCUMENT_IPS`: Allows specific IPs access to the 'view' page for a NOFO draft, so that we can generate a PDF based on the HTML.
+- `DOCRAPTOR_IPS`: Allows specific IPs access to the 'view' page for a NOFO draft, so that we can generate a PDF based on the HTML.

   - default `""`: this means zero IPs are safelisted